U.S. Secret Service director is out, latest casualty in DHS shakeup

 More ousters of agency heads within DHS are possible and a number of key positions remains vacant.

-An administration official said the decision to seek the resignation of Alles was made 10 to 14 days ago — before a March 28 incident in which a Chinese woman was arrested at Mar-a-Lago without an invite, touching off security concerns.
+An administration official said the decision to seek the resignation of Alles was made 10 to 14 days ago — before a March 28 incident in which a Chinese woman was arrested at Mar-a-Lago without an invitation, touching off security concerns.
+The woman, Yujing Zhang, was carrying a thumb drive containing malicious software.

 CNN first reported Alles' departure.